DerrickLamers/grblwiki/Frequently-Asked-Questions.md

 - [RAMPS and Sanguinololu](https://github.com/CarlosGS/grblForCyclone)

-## Extending GRBL
+## Extending Grbl

-#### I want to add some new function how much space is left on the 328p?
+#### I want to add some new function to Grbl, how much space is left on the 328p?
 Literally none left, v1.1 exausted the last bits, use GRBL for [Mega2560](https://github.com/gnea/grbl-Mega) instead

 #### Ok I'm using a Mega, how do I add a LCD or another add-on?
 The best practice for doing this is to let GRBL do it's job and use another arduino to do the display and jog.

-While it's possible to edite directrly the source code for this it's easier and safer to write a sender to talk to Grbl, you don't risk breaking it, and you will not have trouble with future updates.
+While it's possible to edit directly the source code for this it's easier and safer to write a sender to talk to Grbl, you don't risk breaking it, and you will not have trouble with future updates.

 Here's some known contribuitions from the community on this matter;
 - [LCD on GRBL DRO](https://www.shapeoko.com/wiki/index.php/LCD_on_GRBL#Full_version_GRBL_1.1)